hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 - Learn more about your personality - Take [16 Personalities Test](https://www.16personalities.com/free-personality-test).
 It gives you an idea of way you think, work with others.
 You may also find that your type change based on what mood you're in when you take the test.
 - Human Design - [Astrology typing](https://www.mybodygraph.com/)
 - Genius Test - This [tool](https://www.geniusu.com/my-genius-test) classifies personalities as four genius types.
 It pulls imagery from 4 season and 4 frequencies in ancient Chinese and Indian.
-- Knowing your Strength and Weakness
+- Knowing your Strength and Weakness helps you to work better with others too
+- Life Path Number

 ---